Kate Champion: Other work

+Champion has worked in theatre, dance, film, circus, opera and musical theatre with arts companies and institutes including Belvoir, Sydney Theatre Company, State Theatre Company of South Australia, Performing Lines, The English National Opera, Opera Australia, Hayes Theatre, Ensemble Theatre, NIDA, National Institute of Circus Arts, and National Theatre of Parramatta.

+Theatre directing credits include – Every Brilliant Thing (Belvoir), My Brilliant Career, Food, That Eye the Sky, A View From the Bridge, Fully Committed, Honour, Evie May and Perfect Stranger.

 In 2004 Champion choreographed the world premiere of Dirty Dancing, the stage show based on the popular film.
-Her choreography has been included in the European, West-End, North American, South African and Asian versions of this box-office-record-holding production.
+Her choreography has been included in the European, West-End, North American, South African, and Asian versions of this box-office-record-holding production.